-30 hours - \$1500 (Epic Games - Unreal Engine)
+15 to 90 hours - \$750 to \$4,000 (Epic Games - Unreal Engine)

-(UE 201) - Unreal Engine 201 (Variations: Level Design and Production Workflows) - (30 hours)
+(UE 201) - Unreal Engine 201 (Unreal Connectors Final Reveal) - (30 hours)

 Educational Objectives: Unreal Engine is the world's most open and advanced real-time 3D creation tool.
 Continuously evolving to serve not only its original purpose as a state-of-the-art game engine, today it gives creators across industries the freedom and control to deliver cutting-edge content, interactive experiences, and immersive virtual worlds.